Library of Congress Country Study: Tajikistan, March 1996

 Tajikistan News

-Republic of Tajikistan: The Tajik people came under Russian rule in the 1860s and 1870s, but Russia's hold on Central Asia weakened following the Revolution of 1917.
-Bolshevik control of the area was fiercely contested and not fully reestablished until 1925.
-Much of present-day Sughd province was transferred from the Uzbek SSR to the newly formed Tajik SSR in 1929.
-Ethnic Uzbeks form a substantial minority in Sughd province.
+The Tajik people came under Russian imperial rule in the 1860s and 1870s, but Russia's hold on Central Asia weakened following the Revolution of 1917.
+At that time, bands of indigenous guerrillas (known as "basmachi") fiercely contested Bolshevik control of the area, which was not fully reestablished until 1925.

 CIA World Factbook: Tajikistan